submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

 curl web-1.cluster-b.nginx-ss.default.svc.clusterset.local
 ```

-Check the console log of HTTP server that there are accesses from test-vm:
+Check the console log of the HTTP server to verify there are accesses from test-vm:

 ```bash
 kubectl logs web-0